visionworksai/ai-code-reviewer/README.md

 VisionWorks AI Code Reviewer
 ============================

-An automated code review tool that uses AI models to analyze pull requests and provide intelligent code review comments.
+An automated code review tool that uses AI models (Gemini and OpenAI) to analyze pull requests and provide intelligent code review comments.

 Overview
 --------
 VisionWorks AI Code Reviewer is a GitHub Action that automatically reviews pull requests using AI models.
 It analyzes code changes, identifies potential issues, and provides constructive feedback directly in the pull request.

-The tool supports different AI models through a modular architecture, with Gemini AI currently implemented and ready for expansion to other models like OpenAI in the future.
+The tool supports multiple AI models through a modular architecture, with both Google's Gemini AI and OpenAI's models currently implemented.

 Features
 --------